boluwatifee4/foisit/libs/angular-wrapper/README.md

 # @foisit/angular-wrapper

-Power your Angular apps with an AI-driven voice and text assistant.
+Power your Angular apps with an AI-driven text assistant.

+> [!NOTE]
+> 🎙️ **Coming Soon**: Voice recognition and responses are planned for a future release.
+Current support is focused on text-based interactions and AI intent matching.

 ---